Concierge Medicine Reinvented

 Hemoglobin

-Oxygen-carrying protein in red blood cells; low hemoglobin indicates anemia and reduced oxygen delivery; high levels may reflect dehydration or polycythemia.
+Oxygen-carrying protein in red blood cells.
+Low hemoglobin indicates anemia and reduced oxygen delivery.
+High levels may reflect dehydration or polycythemia.

 Hemoglobin